reeco-framework/reeco-annotation-schema/schema/README.md

 **mandatory**: N

-Link to a licence document of the resource, or a string pointing to one of the supported licences in the Reeco framework.
+Link to a licence document of the resource, or a string pointing to one of the supported licences in the framework.

 Example: